Downloading Video and Audio from YouTube and other Social Media Platforms for Free

 The design of the workbook is fairly simple and uses the CONCATENATE function to combine different elements required in the yt-dlp command line in the correct order, and thereby avoids re-typing errors.
 Yt-dlp requires a minimum of a valid URL to work; other refinements to the output, and other commands, are made via ‘switches’.
 The workbook places any switches added to boxes D3 and E3 before the URL.

 You can see a variety of possible switch commands on sheet 'Compile' .
-(There are many others – see the GitHub page for a detailed manual.)
+(There are many others – see the GitHub page link above for a detailed manual.)

 Excel will now concatenate these into a command line with the correct format.
 All you need to do now is to transfer the compiled command line (Red) to your clipboard and paste it into the command window.

-A useful way of checking what formats are available to download for a given URL before attempting a download, is to use the following syntax:
+A useful way of checking what formats are available to download for a given URL before attempting to download anything, is to use the following syntax:

 yt-dlp -F <URL>